applxcake/Discord-Bot-Class-12-Cs-project/README.md

+(Old - New Table named "flight" is required)

 Here’s the updated README for your Discord bot project using MySQL instead of SQLite.
 You can save it as README.md.

 # ✈️ Flight Ticket Booking Discord Bot